 NIST 800-171 and DFARS Readiness

+Before CMMC comes into full effect by 2025, Defense Contractors need to be compliant with the DFARS interim rule.
 If your organization processes, stores, or transmits sensitive government information, The Scarlett Group is here to help.
-Our NIST 800-171 Gap Analysis will evaluate your organization with regards to the 14 NIST 800-171 domains, providing detailed reporting on observed gaps and recommending controls to help meet DFARS cybersecurity compliance.
+Our NIST 800-171 Gap Analysis will evaluate your organization with regard to the 14 NIST 800-171 domains, providing detailed reporting on observed gaps and recommending controls to help meet DFARS cybersecurity compliance.